pierocaceres/Theme_Park_Server/README.md

 ## Description

 This repo will house the database for our theme park project.
 It will include a MongoDB database with a Mongoose/Express backend.
+The repository for the theme park client is found [here.](https://github.com/pierocaceres/Theme_Park_Client)

 ## Group Members